illy-olga/Tools-CTI-OSINT/Data Breaches/DataBreachesTools.md

 # Data Breaches

+Tools to detect and analyze data breaches, checking if sensitive information has been exposed.

 | Name               | URL Tool                                        | Supported Types                          |
 |--------------------|-------------------------------------------------|------------------------------------------|
 | Have I Been Pwned  | [haveibeenpwned.com](https://haveibeenpwned.com/) | Email breaches, data leaks               |